Last Updated on

 However, there are so many kids who have been sexually abused, or who have been exposed to porn, that we can’t assume this play will be child-like and safe.
 It may take on aspects of adult sexuality.
 Even if it doesn’t…if your son and his best friend enjoy this game together, will your son say No to the same game with an older cousin or neighbor?
-It’s not worth the risk.
+It’s a slippery slope and not worth the risk.

 One of the simplest ways to prevent sexual abuse is to teach your child to have strong body boundaries about their private parts…and that includes discouraging their natural impulse to share their genitals with one another.

 For more on teaching body boundaries, preventing sexual abuse, managing your child’s natural curiosity, or teaching the public-private continuum, click here to grab a spot on my calendar.
 I’d love to help you find the words and clarify your values so that you’re parenting this piece with ease and tranquility.
-That’s a great foundation for the future!

 In support of you,